 1. Nomentia Payments and anomaly detection

-Nomentia offers a complete payment solution to streamline and automate all payment processes in a centralized place with integrated payment fraud prevention, sanction screening, and anomaly detection.
+Nomentia offers a complete payment solution to streamline and automate all payment processes in a centralized place with integrated payment process controls and compliance screening.
 You can easily define fraud detection rules in the solution to spot fraudulent payments and set up a workflow with actionable follow-up steps.
 This way you can block fraudulent payments from being executed, and you will get notified whenever something shady happens.

 Nomentia offers its payment and fraud solution as a stand-alone or as part of a more advanced cash and treasury management setup.

 Medius offers an AP automation software with three-way matching, allowing your business to avoid the payment of fraudulent invoices and incorrect sums.
 By automating the payments process you can also reduce the risk of human errors.

 Nsknox offers an accounts payable protection service that verifies outgoing payments by validating accounts and making sure payments are only made to validated payees.

 NetGuardians recently rolled out a solution for corporates whereby you can easily upload your payments to their platform, which they analyze and score against their sanction data.
 The possible fraud cases will then be highlighted in the resulting report.

 SWIFT has a transaction screening service that screens your incoming and outgoing messages against sanction lists, alerting you if it detects any suspicious activities.

 Protect your company against accounts payable fraud